 The Scapulars are the feathers of the shoulder region and can be moved to cover or reveal the feathers below.
-Tertials are the feathers closest to the body, Secondaries are flight feathers but not the main ones, Primaries are the main flight feathers.
+Tertials are the wing-feathers closest to the body, Secondaries are flight feathers but not the main ones, Primaries are the main flight feathers.
 Coverts cover the secondaries and primaries when the wing is closed.
 See the picture of the mallard wing below for further information on the open wing.

 The picture of the Mallard upper wing (right) shows the feathers of the open wing in more detail, you can see the alula (or bastard wing) which is a small group of feathers which act to prevent the bird's wing from stalling.
 You can sometimes see the alula on the wings of a hovering kestrel.
 Of more interest is the Speculum which is formed from the colour pattern of the secondaries, this is most important for identifying flying ducks.
 The colour pattern of the speculum being diagnostic for many species: color at the rear of the speculum is inherent in the secondaries, but a colored line in front of the speculum will normally originate in coverts.
 As these change in organization when a wing closes, the speculum can look different on the almost closed wing (preening bird) compared with the fully open wing of a flying bird.

 On the wings of for example a raptor, the different classes of coverts (greater, medium, lesser) are sometimes contrasting to each others in ways that are important for the identification.